jfrog/SwampUp2024/jftd-111/lab2-Shift-Left/README.md

 ## Frogbot scan - optional if we have time
-- Fork this project on github - https://github.com/omerzi/frogbot_demo_pypi
+- Fork this project on Github - https://github.com/omerzi/frogbot_demo_pypi
 - Examine the 2 files in the path - .github/workflows
 - frogbot-pr-scan.yml file is for scanning Pull Requests for any vulnerabilities
 - frogbot-scan-and-fix.yml is for scanning the git repository for any vulnerabilities